Fits and starts: staying “tech savvy” as a CIO

 As mentioned in the article, I estimate that I spend 5-10 hours a month doing this kind of hands-on dabbling, sometimes with more success than others.
 Let’s look at the kinds of things I do, large and small:

-• In a given year, I might do some coding in Javascript, Perl, PHP, and Ruby.
-Admittedly, I usually need to look quite a bit of stuff up, but that’s mostly a factor of doing this only an hour or two a week.
+- In a given year, I might do some coding (as of this writing) in Javascript, Perl, PHP, and Ruby.
+Admittedly, I usually need to look quite a bit of stuff up as I go, but that’s mostly a factor of doing this only an hour or two a week.

 As I emphasized in my remarks for the article, the point here is not to become a player on the field.
 I’ll never be as skilled in any of these technologies as the people I’d hope to hire with that expertise, should the need arise.
 And that’s a good thing: the temptation is always there, particularly for someone who rose up through the developer ranks, to micromanage.
 But at the senior executive level, it’s far more important that you stay focused on process improvement and strategy than on nuts-and-bolts techniques.
 Any of the experimenting I describe above should be viewed as self-education and a hobby, not a serious endeavor.